GrowthDeFi/growthdefi-v1-core/README.md

   These are compile-time libraries with internal functions, they do not serve the purpose of organizing the code into runtime (public) libraries.
-As Solidity libraries usually work, the code is assumed to execute via delegate calls in the context of the caller contract. _Some of the provided functionaly may not be currently used but is kept as part of the code base as it was useful in the past and may be useful in the future._
+As Solidity libraries usually work, the code is assumed to execute via delegate calls in the context of the caller contract.
 * [/contracts/network/](contracts/network).
 In this folder we have a simple and helpful library to declare static properties such as the current network (mainnet, ropsten, etc), well-known useful contract addresses for each